AI Workshop: learn to build apps with AI →

 If you have 1Password enabled on your browser, you might see the 1Password in your input fields, if 1Password thinks it should make this option available.

-I had this case with a field with name and id attribute named name.
+I had this case with a field with name and id attributes set to name.

 1Password thought this was for the user name, but I used this for a “project name” field.

-If you can’t, or don’t want, there’s another non-optimal solution, which I tried to remove that icon from my site when working localhost: change the field name and id attributes to project_name, and the 1Password icon goes away.
+If you can’t or don’t want to, there’s another non-optimal solution I tried to remove that icon from my site when working on localhost: change the field name and id attributes to project_name, and the 1Password icon goes away.

 Another solution is to add the data-1p-ignore attribute on the input field: